 Yorkshire County Fish Shop

-The reviews are mixed for the Yorkshire County Fish Shop.
+The reviews for the Yorkshire County Fish Shop are mixed.
 People are truly torn about their feelings toward this quick-service Epcot restaurant.

 I added it to my list for two reasons.
 First, their menu is severely limited.
 They offer Fish and Chips, a Chicken and Mushroom Pasty, some beverages, and a couple of British Lagers.
 Second, the Fish and Chips they sell can be greasy and not fluffy and crisp.